Amazon.com, Inc. (AMZN) Q1 2020 Results - Earnings Call Transcript

 Sure.
 Doug, first on testing.
 So, we estimate the testing will be about $300 million in Q2 if we're successful.
 We put some of our best people on it.
 I think everyone is trying to get testing.
 It's not readily available on the scale that we needed to test our scale of employees.

-So we are working to do that ourselves and to protocols and to - and to again, we'll see how we do that differently and I don't know, you know again, about future business opportunities.
+So we are working to do that ourselves and to build protocols and to - and to again, we'll see how we do that differently and I don't know, you know again, about future business opportunities.
 Our main concern is, is getting testing in the hands of our employees and then potentially as we have excess capacity, perhaps we can help in other areas.

 On the spending, a lot of the costs that we're seeing are tied to this COVID response.
 Most of it is hitting in people cost, both in productivity and also in wages and relief funds and all.
 So can't really tell how long that will last.
-It's probably good that I am only really giving guidance for Q2 at this point.
+It's probably good that I am only - we’re only giving guidance for Q2 at this point.
 We're going to probably learn a lot more in the next few weeks, next few months.
 And we'll continue to update this, but for now, most of what we see are temporary cost in the scheme of things, but certainly very expensive temporary costs.
 And also ones that we're not sure how long they'll last.

 Operator